 Midship Pipeline Company, LLC

-Midship Pipeline Company, LLC (“Midship”) is developing a natural gas pipeline project to create firm transportation capacity of up to 1,440,000 Dth/d connecting new gas production in the Anadarko Basin to growing Gulf Coast markets (“Midship Project”).
+Midship Pipeline Company, LLC (“Midship”) is developing a natural gas pipeline project to create new firm transportation capacity of up to 1,440,000 Dth/d connecting new gas production from the emerging STACK and SCOOP plays in the Anadarko Basin in Oklahoma to growing Gulf Coast and Southeast markets via deliveries to existing pipelines (“Midship Project”).

-The proposed Midship Project will include new-build mainline pipeline as well as three compressor stations, seven receipt meters, four delivery meters, two lateral pipelines with a booster station and two additional receipt meters, and other ancillary facilities.
+The proposed Midship Project will include new-build mainline pipeline as well as three compressor stations, two lateral pipelines with a booster station and associated facilities.

 Midship would require acceptable commercial and financing arrangements (which may include project financing and offerings by it or its subsidiaries of debt or equity) and regulatory and other approvals before the project begins construction.

-- Chisholm Lateral – approximately 20 miles of 30-inch-diameter new-build pipeline that will begin at the Chisholm Processing Plant in Kingfisher County and end on the mainline of the Midship project near the Okarche Processing Plant.
+- Chisholm Lateral – approximately 20 miles of 30-inch-diameter new-build pipeline that will begin at the Chisholm Processing Plant in Kingfisher County and end on the mainline of the Midship project near Okarche.

-- Velma Lateral – approximately 13 miles of 12-inch-diamater new-build pipeline that will begin at the Velma Processing Plant in Stephens County and connect to the Sholem Processing Plant ending in Garvin County.
+- Velma Lateral – approximately 13 miles of 16-inch-diamater new-build pipeline that will begin at the Velma Processing Plant in Stephens County and ending in Garvin County.
 A booster station will be located along the Velma Lateral in Stephens County, Oklahoma.

 Initial Stakeholder Outreach Fall 2016, ongoing throughout project